EdwardChanCH/A-Blocky-Start/README.md

 ## 3. How To Compile (step-by-step guide)

 Steps:
-1. Download all of the required libraries & 3rd party tools listed above from their respective websites.
+1. Download all required libraries & 3rd party tools listed above from their respective websites.
-2. Open this project folder 'A_Blocky_Start' in the Eclipse IDE, and then click File > Export > Java > Runnable JAR File.
+2. Open this project folder 'A_Blocky_Start' in the Eclipse IDE, then click File > Export > Java > Runnable JAR File.
 3. Follow the instructions on screen.

 ## 4. How To Run (step-by-step guide)

 Steps:
-1. Double click on the compiled JAR file.
+1. Double-click on the compiled JAR file.
 2. Enter one of the username & password combinations below.

 ## 5. User Guide

-All of the necessary information can be found within the Tutorial screen, which can be accessed from the Main Menu screen after logging in.
+The Tutorial screen includes all the necessary information to complete the game.
+It is accessible from the Main Menu screen after logging in.
 Students can make custom accounts, while teachers/ developers must use a pre-defined account.

 ## 6. Account Usernames & Passwords

-* *User Type*
-  * *Username*
-    * *Password*
 * STUDENT
   * AliceLiddell
     * pass1234